olyrhc/nanometer/README.md

 * Controls master + all 125 mixer tracks
 * Mixertracks are highlighted
 * Solo/Mute buttons with status-lights
+* Supports pickup mode for the mixer controls (requires FL Studio 20.9+)
 * Prevents jumps in volume and pan on faders/knobs
 * Controls selection of the active channel
 * Solos/Mutes the active channel